 BDDD...
-Assessing sales and marketing in B2B businesses
+Assessing BD and marketing in professional services investments

-PE is increasingly interested in B2B businesses.
-A critical, and occasionally overlooked, element of due diligence is an assessment of marketing and sales performance, or indeed a BDDD….
+As PE increases its footprint across professional services businesses, a critical, and occasionally overlooked, element of due diligence is an assessment of marketing and BD performance, a BDDD if you will….

-Across the frequent sources of underperforming M&A – be that overpaying, lack of strategy or overestimating synergies – a closer look at the target’s sales and marketing function might reveal hidden risksor value.
+Across the frequent sources of underperforming M&A – be that overpaying, lack of strategy or overestimating synergies – a closer look at the target’s sales and marketing function can reveal hidden risks or value.

 In a previous article I explored the increasingly complex DD landscape:

-Here, we take a closer look at BDDD for B2B targets which, despite significant advances in digital and AI, are still somewhat reliant on interpersonal relationships and effort to build the pipeline and progress opportunities.
+Here, we take a closer look at BDDD for professional services targets which, despite significant advances in digital marketing and AI, are still somewhat reliant on interpersonal relationships and effort to build the pipeline and progress opportunities.

 Strategy